The Locker Box concept

 • The system will require a process of software and hardware selection and then detailed audit

 • One of the future features I see is a data kill switch.
 Lets say in combat condition a machine could be captured and even while being encrypted sent for analysis and possibly exploited for data.
 A bailout data killswitch could solve this issue.
 It would require a custom nvme device with a custom controller and a system drivers where predefined chunks of space on nvme memory contain containers that hold encrypted data.
 When “pulling” the switch, the controller would allow to instantly zero whole areas of the the drive, the predefined areas that hold the containers.
+That method wipes crucial data without destroying the whole system and bricking the device, this way the device can be still in use in meantime.
 That’s one of the ideas for future.